 Hidden beneath Cafe Hanoi, Ghost Street is an underground dining experience jam-packed with authentic Chinese flavours.
 Housed in a 130-year-old space, with moody lighting, exposed brick, black cement tiles and recycled timber tables there’s more atmosphere here than you can shake a chopstick at.
 Better still, and perhaps eerily, Chinese ghost stories are painted all over the walls.
 Check off what dishes you’d like on the menu, clip said menu to the string hanging above your table and then sit back as multitudes of delicious dishes arrive.
 Don’t even get us started on the cocktails (spoiler alert: they're divine).

 Tucked away in Durham Street is Mezze Bar, a cosy but spacious candle-lit bar offering some of the tastiest Mediterranean-inspired tapas.
 You can’t go wrong with their polenta fries and a glass of pinot, and their mezze platters are the stuff of dreams.
-Mezze bar is also renowned for their sweet treats and have a droolworthy dessert cabinet to show for it.
+Mezze bar is also renowned for its sweet treats and has a drool-worthy dessert cabinet to show for it.
 Their tiramisu and a glass of dessert wine make for a glorious pairing, and their gluten-free Egyptian orange cake is utter perfection.

-Image credit: Sly by Wono Kim, Sudima Auckland, Barcita, Pineapple On Parnell, Caretaker, Deadshot, The Jefferson, Captain's Bar, Park Hyatt Auckland, Ada, Tanuki's Cave, Ghost Street by Wono Kim, Cassia by Babiche Martens.
+Image credit: Sly by Wono Kim, Sudima Auckland, Barcita, Pineapple On Parnell, Caretaker, Thursday Bar, Deadshot, Captain's Bar, Park Hyatt Auckland, Ada, Tanuki's Cave, Ghost Street by Wono Kim, Cassia by Babiche Martens.